 Aluminum is an intelligent purchase for budget and new hikers to start with as they are going to be very forgiving if you accidentally drop them or bang them on a rock.

-On the flip side, when you are looking for max performance and aren’t overly cruel to your poles, a carbon fiber pole will drop significant ounces per pair of poles while also increasing comfort.
+On the flip side, when looking for max performance and aren’t overly cruel to your poles, a carbon fiber pole will drop significant ounces per pair of poles while also increasing comfort.

 So what’s it going to be?
 Are you team aluminum or carbon fiber?
 Do you prefer fixed-length poles, collapsible poles, or foldable poles?
 What is your preferred type of trekking pole?